 - Choose the management approach;

 - Create the rule/policy for dealing with this risk;

 - Monitor, analyze, and change the approach or policy if necessary.

 - The severity of a cyber incident in %;

 - The cost of incident occurrence in $.

 The cybersecurity team knows about the risk but takes no action because the probability is low, the cost of mitigation is high or the preventative actions are incompatible with key business processes.

 For example, a company doesn’t raise its staff awareness on cybersecurity threats because they lack resources for it.

 The cybersecurity team determines to avoid practices and tools that bear cybersecurity vulnerabilities and might cause a cyber incident.
-For example, employees aren’t allowed to install any applications, programs, or extensions on their working computer.
+For example, employees aren’t allowed to install any applications, programs, or extensions on their working computers.